vicious390/Skill_ed/README.md

 the data is collected using selenium webcrawler ,it automtes the search bar in linked-in and searches for specific job roles and extract data through x-path method,the extracted data is converted into .json file type the data pipeline was integrated to clean and extract only necessary information

 # Data cleaning
+#removing unnecessary punctuation marks
+#splitting the data
-removing unnecessary punctuation marks splitting the data converting data into readable pandas format
+#converting data into readable pandas format
+#finding most recurred skills using iterators and dictionary
+#coverting the json file into excel sheets

 # Visualization
-using pandas streamlit , excel sheet is formatted and displayed as a bar chart respresenting a specific job role and the most recurrd skills with  plotly
+using pandas and streamlit , excel sheet is formatted and displayed as a bar chart respresenting a specific job role and the most recurrd skills with  plotly streamlit enables the multi-selection of various job roles